danielewworrall/harmonicConvolutions/README.md

 ```python
 python train.py 0 mnist deep_stable <yourDataDirectory>
 ```
-Here, `<yourDataDirectory>` is the folder into which the datasets will be downloaded, the `0` means we will be using GPU 0, `mnist` signifies the dataset to train on, and `deep_stable` the network mdoel as defined in `harmonic_network_models.py`.
+Here, `<yourDataDirectory>` is the folder into which the datasets will be downloaded, the `0` means we will be using GPU 0, `mnist` signifies the dataset to train on, and `deep_stable` the network model as defined in `harmonic_network_models.py`.
 You can train on more than one GPU by making the first argument a comma-separated list.
 For example `0,1,2` would run the training code on the first three GPUs of a system.

 Dependencies:
-* we require tensorflow 0.11 as documented <a href="https://www.tensorflow.org/versions/r0.11/api_docs/index.html">here</a>.
+* we require Tensorflow 0.11 as documented <a href="https://www.tensorflow.org/versions/r0.11/api_docs/index.html">here</a>.
 Newer versions of the API may be supported in future.

 Please note that
 * this is work in progress, so pull often!